How To Test Drive A Car

 1. Do your research

-If you are not the most car-savvy person, having a friend or family member who is to come along can be a big help.
+If you are not the most car-savvy person, having a friend or family member come along can be a big help.
 Even if they aren’t a mechanic or a car person, at the very least they’re an extra set of eyes who might notice something you don’t and can tell you what it’s like to be a passenger in the vehicle.
 They can also point out potential issues you wouldn’t think about yourself, especially if you are relatively inexperienced in driving or buying a car.

 Once you’re all set to go on a test drive, make sure to do a visual inspection of the exterior and interior of the vehicle:

-• Buttons — play around with all the knobs and buttons to make sure the locations make sense and intuitive to use
+• Buttons — play around with all the knobs and buttons to make sure the locations make sense and are intuitive to use

 4. Start using the car (before actually driving it)

-• Storage space — take a look at the space in the trunk, the back seats, the glove compartment, etc. and maybe even break out some measuring tape
+• Storage space — take a look at the space in the trunk, the back seats, the glove compartment, etc.

 • Folding seats — try collapsing and raising the folding seats (if they have any) to see if they are easy and intuitive or not